 - other requested documentation, such as essays, motivation letters, etc.

-For information about what the criteria are for the programme you've applied for, see the course description page on the university's website.
-You can find a link from your 'Application'.
+For more specific information about merit ratings for the courses/programmes you've applied for, see the course/programme description page on the university's website.
+You can find a link from your account here at Universityadmissions.se - go to 'Application'.

 Separate selection groups for fee-paying students

 Some universities have exercised the option of creating selection groups specifically for fee-paying students.
 If you have questions about these selection groups, please check the homepage of the university you’ve applied to for further information.

 Where can I find my merit rating and selection groups?

 You can find out what your merit rating is - and what selection groups you're competing in - in the 'Application' section of your account.
 This information will be provided after your complete, on-time application has been reviewed.